Aryan019/Zombie-Chasing-/README.md

 If they catch you, it's game over!
 This game utilizes Unity's 2D capabilities, including animations, animator states, and various C# scripts for enhanced gameplay.

+## Where to Play
+Play the game at https://ayar-monster-chase.vercel.app/

 ## 🌟 Features

 - 🧟‍♂️ Zombies and monsters as obstacles